jumpn/postgrex/README.md

 # Postgrex (CockroachDB variant)

+*This fork is not needed anymore.
+The latest version of postgrex (0.14.3) is compatible with CockroachDB v19.1*

 PostgreSQL driver for Elixir compatible with CockroachDB.
 This fork is identical with the official Postgrex driver with the exception of the bootstrap query.